mrakgr/The-Spiral-Language/readme.md

 ### Macros

 Given its syntactical resemblance to F# and given that it compiles to it, Spiral might seem like a .NET language, but that is not necessarily the case.
 The reason I picked F# as the compilation target is partly familiarity - up to that point F# was my primary language, and party platform specific reasons.
 JVM for example does not support tail call optimization (TCO).
 Neither do the various Javascript engines.

-Compiling to Python directly would just throw away too many of Spiral's innate performance advantages in addition to not having TCO.
-C compilers are pretty good these days, so they support TCO in most cases.
-The Cython backend does with some caveats - its reference counting strategy often runs counter to it and a properly designed RC implementation would not have those problems.
+Neither does Python.

 Back in 2017 during the work on the first Spiral, I actually tried making Spiral a proper .NET language, but in the end realized that .NET is huge.
 It was really quite difficult to make progress in this direction, and to make matters worse, on the Cuda side I also needed a system to interface with its C++ libraries.
 I asked around and tried looking for ways of getting the types from C++ header files, but that quickly turned into a dead end as C++ was too complex as a language.
 Parsing C++ actually requires a full C++ compiler.